 - Class Attendance

 The task is to implement the processes required to collect the data and to put the data into a format that allows it to be reported easily.
-This is done using two resources available in the Resources area of this site, the Stat Sheet and monthly Key Performance Measures (KPMs).
-Each week, the staff (at a minimum) should receive a copy of an updated Stat Sheet and each month, the staff should be reviewing the KPMs as a team.
+This is done using two resources available in this site’s Resources area, the Stat Sheet and monthly Key Performance Measures (KPMs).
+Each week, the staff (at a minimum) should receive a copy of an updated Stat Sheet, and each month, the staff should be reviewing the KPMs as a team.

 It’s the new executive pastor’s responsibility to make this happen.